 Afternoon: Immerse yourself in Christmas Traditions

-Now you’ve worked up an appetite, treat yourself to a traditional afternoon tea, before heading back out for more Christmas activities.
-For a little bit of luxury, indulge in a festive-themed afternoon tea in the beautiful Palm Court at The Ritz, while enjoying Christmas carols sung by a live choir.
+Now you’ve worked up an appetite, treat yourself to a Christmas afternoon tea, before heading back out for more Christmas activities.
+For a little bit of luxury, indulge in a festive afternoon tea in the beautiful Palm Court at The Ritz, while enjoying Christmas carols sung by a live choir.

 Next jump on the Tube and spend the afternoon museum-hopping across London.
 Stop off at Old Street to learn about English Christmas traditions at the Geffrye Museum or enjoy a series of seasonal activities at The Charles Dickens Museum, found within easy reach of Russell Square.